 - Dedicated keys are shown in bold face upper case letter; for example, DISP.
-All other labelled items, such as the soft controls affiliated with the RotoKey, are shown in normal typeface. - The RotoKey mainly functions to access the "soft controls", a revolving menu of soft controls that gives you instant access to full control of NavNet[®]3D.
+All other labelled items, such as the soft controls affiliated with the RotoKey, are shown in normal typeface. - The RotoKey mainly functions to access the "soft controls", a revolving menu of soft controls that gives you instant access to full control of the NavNet®3D system.
 You rotate the RotoKey to select a soft control and push it to do the function labelled on the soft control.
 For sake of brevity, we write "Use the RotoKey to select [menu item name or soft control name]..." in cases where you would rotate and then push the RotoKey to do a procedure. - The menu system consists of up to 16 menus and accompanying sub menus.
-We write, for example, "Open the Routes-General menu" when it is necessary to open the Routes menu and General sub menu. - Many operations can be done several ways: by key operation, by context-sensitive menu (pop-up menu) or RotoKey.
+When you are directed to open the General sub menu in the Routes menu, for example, we write, "Open the Routes-General menu". - Many operations can be done several ways: by key operation, by context-sensitive menu (pop-up menu) or RotoKey.

-1.1 The NavNet[®]3D System
+1.1 The NavNet®3D System

-The NavNet[®]3D network is a system where all components share information (navigation data, settings, points, routes, etc.).
+The NavNet®3D network is a system where all components share information (navigation data, settings, points, routes, etc.).
 Each unit in the system displays information from other units as well as NMEA devices, such as GPS navigator.
 Information is shared between MFDs via a high speed Ethernet.